foodfight/showz/scripts/episode-x-vagrant.md

 ** how well do cucumber, rspec, minitest integrate w/ vagrant?
 (May want to mention aruba) ** what could be better in this area?
 ** what about test runners and formatters?
+* why does vagrant have such a small wiki for such a popular project?
 * How can people can get involved w/ vagrant? where do you need help the most?
 * Lastly, how can people get in touch with you?